 For our September 2015 report, we reviewed documents on the requirements for DS's training facility and proposals to meet these requirements from State, DHS, and GSA.
 We also reviewed the Benghazi Accountability Review Board (ARB) report and reports by two panels established as a result of recommendations by the ARB, including the Independent Panel on Best Practices.
 We conducted site visits to Fort Pickett, FLETC, and three of DS's current training venues, interviewed officials at State, FLETC, GSA, and OMB about the proposals, and spoke with officials from agencies that DS identified as its training partners, including the Marine Security Guards, Naval Special Warfare Command, U.S. Secret Service, Federal Bureau of Investigation, and Central Intelligence Agency.
-We focused on four requirements to accommodate DS's existing and planned training, we did not assess whether specific DS training courses are necessary to accomplish DS's mission of providing a safe and secure environment for the conduct of U.S. foreign policy.
+We focused on four requirements of the center that our analysis indicated were critical to providing basic and advanced DS training courses.
+While we assessed the need for these site requirements to accommodate DS's existing and planned training, we did not assess whether specific DS training courses are necessary to accomplish DS's mission of providing a safe and secure environment for the conduct of U.S. foreign policy.
 We did, however, confirm that DS currently conducts and plans to continue to conduct training that includes elements such as nighttime training, long-range firearms, and heavy explosives.
-We identified the number of such courses at the future training center.
+We identified the number of courses and students that use these elements, as well as the projected number of such courses at the future training center.
 We observed a training exercise that involved several of these elements.
 We also asked DS officials to explain why the elements were necessary and, to the extent possible, reviewed actual examples of incidents overseas that supported DS's identified need for specific training elements.
 In some cases, we discussed these elements with DS's identified training partners as well as with FLETC.

 To assess the cost estimates for each proposal, we reviewed the September 2014 capital cost estimate for FASTC and the November 2013 capital cost estimate for FLETC.
 We evaluated whether each cost estimate was generated according to best practices outlined in GAO's Cost Estimating and Assessment Guide.3 We reviewed data provided by State, GSA, and FLETC regarding their cost estimation practices.
-We also interviewed State, GSA, FLETC, and contractor staff responsible for pre-paring the FASTC and FLETC cost estimates.
-We reviewed cost data provided by State, DETC.
-State, FLETC, and GSA to determine the recurring operations and maintenance, recapitalization investment, and staffing and associated costs for each proposal.
-We also developed three scenarios to estimate the costs of sending students to each loca-tion, including costs for travel, lodging, meals and incidental expenses, and compen-satory time for travel.
+We also interviewed State, GSA, FLETC, and contractor staff responsible for preparing the FASTC and FLETC cost estimates.
+We reviewed cost data provided by State, FLETC, and GSA to determine the recurring operations and maintenance, recapitalization investment, and staffing and associated costs for each proposal.
+We also developed three scenarios to estimate the costs of sending students to each location, including costs for travel, lodging, meals and incidental expenses, and compensatory time for travel.
 We discussed assumptions regarding these costs with State, FLETC, and OMB officials and subsequently developed our own assumptions using several data sources.
 We provided our assumptions to State and FLETC for review and confirmation, and we revised our assumptions based on their comments where appropriate.
 Additional details on our scope and methodology can be found in our September 2015 report.

-We conducted the work on which this statement is based in accordance with gen-erally accepted government auditing standards.
+We conducted the work on which this statement is based in accordance with generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.